February 3, 2020

 Don’t worry about going on vacation.
 The birds won’t starve.

-An open source of water in winter can be a huge help
+An open-source of water in winter can be a huge help

-- Offering a source of water after harsh storms or in extreme cold can be a huge benefit to birds.
-A simple, low wattage birdbath heater can be just enough to keep a water source from freezing.
+Offering a source of water after harsh storms or in extreme cold can be a huge benefit to birds.
+A simple, low-wattage birdbath heater can be just enough to keep a water source from freezing.

 Birds won’t choke on peanut butter

-- Peanut butter offers protein and fat that insect-eating birds might seek.
+Peanut butter offers protein and fat that insect-eating birds might seek.
 Vegetable shortening is also an option for those with peanut allergies.

-Place Feeders Near Trees or Shrubs
+Place Feeders Near Trees or Shrubs (bonus points for native plants!)

 - Birds are more likely to feed where they can quickly seek shelter from wind, weather and predators.
 Most birds will shun a feeder that is too far in the open and away from a source of safety.